• Skip to primary navigation

 Expert Tips

 • Tip #1: Do not over fill the bundt pan!
-This pan should only be half way filled.
+For the best results this pan should only be half way filled.
 If you over fill it you run the risk of the cake cooking unevenly.
 If the cake is too dense, it will burn around the outsides and be soft and uncooked towards the middle of the cake.

 • Tip #2: Cover the cake with foil while baking it.
-This prevents the outter skirts of the cake from burning.
+This prevents the outer skirts of the cake from burning.

-• Tip #3: Allow the cake to sit for 10-20 minutes prior to removing the cake from the the pan.
+• Tip #3: For the best results, allow the cake to sit for 10-20 minutes prior to removing the cake from the the pan.
 If you remove the cake from the pan too quickly it will fall apart.

 • Tip #4: If you frost the cake while it is hot, the frosting will get runny and appear to melt.